Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33-metadyskolia.md

 The third step had been the most tricky.
 The thing he found looked like a man was meant to grip it, but the space around it was too narrow for fingers.
 He had spent some time threading werne-gut cord through the spaces instead to create something he *could* grip.

 And then he had pulled, and things had slid until they stopped.
 Then he had twisted, and things had twisted until they stopped.
 Finally, he had needed to push until his handhold was flush with the surface again… and the monster’s chest had split open downwards and sideways, exposing its innards.
-Now Vemik knew beyond doubt that he was dealing with a tool of some sort---the idea that a *beast* might just spill its guts if you pressed and poked it in the right place was… insane.
+Now Vemik knew beyond doubt that he was dealing with a tool of some sort - the idea that a *beast* might just spill its guts if you pressed and poked it in the right place was… insane.

 But on inspecting the interior he had grown less certain again.

 Everything *looked* strangely organic.
 There were coils and tubes and fluids just as one might find in the chest of a dead Werne.
-Something was *pulsing*, or at least some of the thicker arteries---strange and transparent and dark blue---were twitching is if the thing had a pulse.
+Something was *pulsing*, or at least some of the thicker arteries - strange and transparent and dark blue - were twitching is if the thing had a pulse.

 But… a pulse was a heart, and a heart was *life*.
 Remove the heart, remove the life.
 Whether or not the thing was a tool or beast, whether it was asleep, dormant or merely unattended was irrelevant.
 Remove the heart…